-We are committed to upholding procedures to protect the environment and enforce environmental, health, safety and security ("EHSS") mechanisms through accountability at all levels, suitable policies, feedback and full compliance by each employee and contractor to all policies we develop.
+We are committed to upholding procedures to protect the environment and enforce environmental, health, safety and security mechanisms through accountability at all levels, suitable policies, feedback and full compliance by each employee and contractor to all policies we develop.

 Indus is subject to regulation and supervision by the Government of India covering various aspects of our business.
 The Government has historically played a key role, and is expected to continue to play a key role, in regulating, reforming and restructuring the Indian oil and natural gas industry.
 A major platform for shaping the industry has been the award of assets by various rounds under the National Exploration Licensing Policy (NELP).
 Our Block was awarded before the formation of NELP and therefore places greater emphasis on our Production Sharing Contract (PSC) in our dealings with Government in various forms.
 To date the Block Management Committee created under our PSC and including multiple Government agencies has assisted the development progress we have made so far.
-We expect our Field Development Plan for the area beyond SGL to be fully discussed and reviewed by these agencies and once approved give us a plan for the subsequent expansion of activities on the Block.
+The Field Development Plan for the area beyond SGL has also been approved by Management Committee created under PSC.